OLLI FAQ

 What is the Osher Lifelong Learning Institute?

 Anyone can be an OLLI at Humboldt member, and membership comes with some surprisingly great benefits.
-Members get priority registration and reduced class fees with early notification on events and presentations, and shared opportunities with other Osher programs nationwide.
-Membership entitles a person to help choose the topics for classes while also receiving Humboldt student privileges and benefits.
+Members get priority registration and reduced class fees with early notification on events and presentations, and shared opportunities with other OLLI programs nationwide.
+Membership entitles a person to help choose the topics for classes, while also receiving Cal Poly Humboldt student privileges and benefits.

-Since 2005, OLLI at Humboldt has provided active lifelong learning courses and events in our community.
+Since 2005, OLLI at Humboldt has provided active lifelong learning courses and events.
 The success and growth of OLLI is a reflection of the spirit of our university, the incredible community of OLLI members, volunteers, faculty, and the Friends of OLLI.

 What do you mean by membership?
 What are the benefits?

-Membership is a measurement that the Bernard Osher Foundation uses to check on the health of the programs it funds through an endowment.
-The minimum level of membership that they expect for OLLI at Humboldt level of funding is 1,000 new and returning members each year.
+Membership is the measurement used by the Bernard Osher Foundation to check on the health of its endowment-funded programs.
+To keep funding OLLI at Humboldt, the minimum level of membership the Osher Foundation expects is 1,000 new and returning members each year.

-It is our goal to exceed that number each year.
+It is the goal of OLLI at Humboldt to exceed that membership number each year.

-Memberships cost $35, and start fresh each year on July 1, but you can join anytime.
-However, we cannot prorate a membership and it ends on June 30, regardless of the date you joined.
+Annual memberships cost $35, and start fresh each year on July 1, but you can join anytime.
+However, we cannot prorate a membership, and it ends on June 30 -- regardless of the date you joined.
 Each membership counts towards the goal.

-Anyone can be an OLLI at Humboldt member, and membership comes with some great benefits.
+OLLI at Humboldt membership comes with some great benefits.
 Members get priority registration and reduced class fees with early notification on events and presentations, and shared opportunities with other Osher programs nationwide.
 Members receive many Cal Poly Humboldt student privileges and benefits.
 OLLI members also become part of a learning community where they get to actively choose the types of classes they want, attend special events designed just for them, and have the option of proposing to teach a class in which they have special academic or professional expertise.

 In addition to supporting Lifelong Learning in our community, a $35 per year OLLI membership entitles you to: